Environmental and Biological Conservation Concentration

 - Field Experience – this can be fulfilled with an independent study or field course at a University of Virginia biological or ecological field station (Mountain Lakes Biological Station, Blandy Experimental Farm, Anheuser-Busch Coastal Research Center), involvement with field-related faculty research in the Environmental Sciences or Biology department, or an internship with a conservation agency or environmental consulting company.

 The Conservation Specialization can be completed as part of the B.A. or B.S. degrees in Environmental Sciences provided that all of the respective major requirements are met.
 As a Specialization (unlike a Minor or a Major), there are no restrictions regarding the double-counting of credits (Except within the Specialization).
-The Certificate Coordinator can provide specific information about which courses meet these requirements (given that classes offered each semester may change).
+The Concentration Coordinator can provide specific information about which courses meet these requirements (given that classes offered each semester may change).

 The information contained on this website is for informational purposes only.
 The Undergraduate Record and Graduate Record represent the official repository for academic program requirements.
 These publications may be found at http://records.ureg.virginia.edu/index.php.